kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 1. Create a project in your [Hetzner Cloud Console](https://console.hetzner.cloud/), and go to **Security > API Tokens** of that project to grab the API key.
 Take note of the key! ✅
 2. Either, generate a passphrase-less ed25519 SSH key-pair for your cluster, unless you already have one that you'd like to use.
 Take note of the respective paths of your private and public keys.
 Or, for a key-pair with passphrase or a device like a Yubikey, make sure you have have an SSH agent running and your key is loaded (`ssh-add -L` to verify) and set `private_key = null` in the following step. ✅
 3. Copy `terraform.tfvars.example` to `terraform.tfvars`, and replace the values from steps 1 and 2. ✅
+4. Make sure you have the latest Terraform version, ideally at least 1.1.0.
+You can check with `terraform -v`. ✅
-4. (Optional) There are other variables in `terraform.tfvars` that could be customized, like Hetzner region, and the node counts and sizes.
+5. (Optional) There are other variables in `terraform.tfvars` that could be customized, like Hetzner region, and the node counts and sizes.

 ### 🎯 Installation